How to Live Stream Conferences and Virtual Meetings [2024 Update]

 8. Video CMS

-Using these tools and features allows you to present a professional live broadcast video to your viewers, making all the time, money, and effort you spent preparing for your conference worthwhile.
+Using these tools and features allows you to present a professional live broadcast video to your viewers, making all the time, money, and effort you spent preparing for your virtual conference worthwhile.

 1. Video Encoding & Transcoding

-You can host the best conference live stream ever, but if your attendees can’t view your content, all your work will be fruitless.
+You can host the best conference live stream ever, but if your virtual attendees can’t view your content, all your work will be fruitless.

 When your content is streamed online, it’s crucial to utilize encoding software that can show the images from your camera in a format playable by viewers at home.
 This process, called transcoding, is done automatically by a professional live conference streaming solution.
 Transcoding takes the RAW files directly from your camera and turns them into something that can be viewed in a browser or mobile app.